-I am an integrative psychotherapist and counsellor working in private practice in Clifton and Cotham in Bristol.
-I offer discreet one to one, long or short-term counselling in a calm and peaceful environment in consulting rooms in easy to access locations.
+I am an integrative psychotherapist and counsellor working in private practice in Bristol.
+I offer discreet one to one, long or short-term counselling in a calm and peaceful environment in consulting rooms in a central location.
 I work with adolescents including university students and adults of all ages.

 I have experience with depression and anxiety, relationship difficulties, addictions including drugs, alcohol, prescription medications, eating disorders, gambling, sex addiction, shopping and compulsive behaviours and processes.
 I also offer support and counselling for grief, loss and bereavement.

 During our work together, it would be my goal that we could explore making life more meaningful, substantial and satisfying, enhancing existing relationships and paving the way for new and interesting developments in life.

 I am also a certified Ashtanga Vinyasa yoga teacher and have a passionate interest in mental, physical and overall health.
 I also work with art - using genograms, bodymaps, timelines and anything else that you wish to explore.

 I am registered with BACP and adhere to and uphold their guidelines for ethical practice.
 For more information about this please contact The British Association for Counselling and Psychotherapy at bacp.co.uk.

 Please see my linkedin profile for more information- linkedin.com/in/victoria-kihlstrom-a01080a4 or look at my website - addictionexpertbristol.com